mfelt/mfelt.github.io/index.md

-{% include h2 text="Summary" %}

-Insightful, results-driven professional motivated to drive projects from start to finish as part of a dynamic team.
-Hands-on experience engaging in all stages of product development, including requirements definition, design, testing, and support.
-Strengths include project management activities, user expirience improvement, and UI design.
+I am an insightful, results-driven employee motivated to drive projects from start to finish as part of a dynamic team.
+I have hands-on experience engaging in all stages of product development, including requirements definition, design, testing, and support.
+My strengths include innovative business solutions, product management, expert customer relations, user expirience improvement, and UI design.

 {% include h2 text="Skills" %}